johannesbuehl/johncg/README.md

 - modify client to avoid props-down-chaining (instead ts-file like `config.ts` or `logger.ts`)
 - create example-files for songs and psalm
 - move template-jump()-function into update() to prevent error messages in casparcg-log
+- switch release to xz-compression
+- implement countdown-color in template